hyperledger/indy-node/pool_automation/scripts/README.md

 and pass either the whole directory or an inventory file to [Ansible command line tools][2aceed7f].

-Also you may pass the `inventory-dir/group_vars` to molecule's provisioner as link as described [here](https://molecule.readthedocs.io/en/latest/configuration.html#provisioner).
+Also you may pass the `inventory-dir/group_vars` to molecule's provisioner as a link as described [here](https://molecule.readthedocs.io/en/latest/configuration.html#provisioner).

 ### Requirements